-If you need to make a break during your studies, you must apply for an academic leave of absence to have a guaranteed place on the program after the break.
+If you need to take a break during your studies, you must apply for an academic leave of absence to have a guaranteed place on the programme after the break.
 If you make an unannounced interruption of studies, you have no guaranteed place to resume your studies.

 Academic leave of absence

-If you are denied leave of absence, the decision may be appealed to the Higher Education Appeals Board (Överklagandenämnden för högskolan).
+If you are denied a leave of absence, you can appeal the decision to the Higher Education Appeals Board (Överklagandenämnden för högskolan).
 The Uppsala University Registrar must receive the appeal within three weeks from the decision.
-State which decision you wish to appeal and its registration number.
-The appeal will be registered at Uppsala University and then sent to the Higher Education Appeals Board that will decide in the appeal.
+State the decision you wish to appeal and its registration number.
+The appeal will be registered at Uppsala University and then sent to the Higher Education Appeals Board, which will decide on the appeal.

-Contact your department to find out how you apply for a leave of absence or a study break.
-Several institutions use digital forms, while others have forms that you download.
-A general form for applying for leave of absence can be downloaded here:
+Contact your department to find out how to apply for a leave of absence or discontinuation.
+Several departments use digital forms, while others have forms that you download.
+A general form for applying for a leave of absence can be downloaded here: